eishub/vacuumworld/README.md

 | # as first char | comment line |

 ### Config File
 A config file is basically a Properties file, containing two lines (no commas).
-One line must be "level = ...", the other "generate = ..." (without the double quotes), just like you would in the MAS file.
+One line must be "level = ...", the other "generate = ..." (without the double quotes), just like you would in the MAS file but *without the double quotes*.

 ## VacBots